Skip to main content

 • rate_limit_exceeded: Exponential backoff; retry after the window resets.

-• Network/client tips: Set Accept to your preferred audio type and write the raw response body directly to a file.
+• Network/client tips: set Accept to your preferred audio type and write raw response bytes directly to a file/stream.

 Security